bcgov/orgbook-bc-api-docs/docs/README.md

 This section goes through some of the most common use cases for the OrgBook API and offers some implementation guides for each of the scenarios.

-_If you would like to see how some of these features are implemented in a real application, feel free to check out the  [Angular demo](/demo/README.md)._
+_If you would like to see how some of these features are implemented in a real application, feel free to check out the [demo](/demo/README.md)._

 ### Name search with autocomplete